 Here are the different sources pub can use to locate packages, and the descriptions they allow:

 A hosted package is one that can be downloaded from pub.dartlang.org (or another HTTP server that speaks the same API).
 Most of your dependencies will be of this form, as shown in the following example:

-This specifies that your package depends on a hosted package named “transmogrify” and will work with any version from 0.4.0 to 1.0.0 (but not 1.0.0 itself).
+This example, which uses caret syntax, specifies that your package depends on a hosted package named “transmogrify” and will work with any version from 0.4.0 to 1.0.0 (but not 1.0.0 itself).

 If you want to use your own package server, you can use a description that specifies its URL: